adyatlov/sbun/README.md

 Features
 --------

-Writes service task list to the standard output in the CVS format.
+Writes service task list to the standard output in the CSV format.
 The order of columns is:

 1. task name
 1. starting timestamp